gatsbyjs/gatsby/text/000-cli-redesign.md

 - CLI should embody the principles in the CLI style guide

 ## Anti-goals
-- losing Gatsby users
+- Losing Gatsby users
-- creating frustration or making tasks take more time
+- Creating frustration or making tasks take more time

 # Detailed design
 We’d like to create a [CLI style guide](https://docs.google.com/document/d/1rv7tBUeqHN4t_UecuEAKVCWAVzQoCmcDoONBmf3HggI/edit?usp=sharing) and implement its principles.